UNIS contact person: Andy Hodson

 Seminar: 1 day

-Fieldwork: Up to 14 days (at Linnédalen field site)
+Fieldwork: Up to 14 days (around Longyearbyen and at Linnédalen field site)

 Laboratory work and data analysis: 5 days